rositis/hierarchical_select/README.txt

    CTRL+R in Windows/Linux browsers, CMD+R in Mac OS X browsers to enforce the browser to reload everything, preventing it from using its cache.

+3) When you're getting a JS alert with the following message: "Received an invalid response from the server.", ensure that the page (of which this form is a part) is *not* being cached.

-3) When Hierarchical Select seems to be misbehaving in a certain use case in which terms with multiple parents are being used, make sure to enable the "Save term lineage" setting.
+4) When Hierarchical Select seems to be misbehaving in a certain use case in which terms with multiple parents are being used, make sure to enable the "Save term lineage" setting.
    Note: you may have to repeat this for every configuration in which the